A Practical & Accessible Commentary

 Each volume walks you through the linguistic devices used by the biblical book, explaining what these devices teach us.
 They give you a guided tour of the Greek text—minus the unnecessary details.
 All the important stuff is highlighted for you.

 How would our understanding of the Greek text change if we read it for what it is?
 We can better identify an author’s intent by examining the linguistic and literary clues in the text.
 But you don’t need to know Greek to benefit from the discourse analysis in these commentaries!

 Digital books are great.
 Digital books networked together in a library are fantastic.
 If you own a Logos Bible Software package, these commentaries will automatically be indexed and cross-referenced with the rest of your library.
-You can read commentaries from this series on your PC, Mac, iPhone, iPad, iPod Touch, or online at Biblia.com.
+You can read commentaries from this series on your PC, Mac, smartphone, tablet, or online at Biblia.com.